 - You will need a Primary handheld light or canister light, a Backup Light, and a strobe light.
 Pistol grip lights are not suitable for use with reels. ld or Canister Light.
 Pistol grip lights are not suitable as a Primary Lights, because they cannot be used with a reel.

-- You will need to bring with you at least one Reel with a minimum of 150′ of line on it, and a minimum of one SMB that is at least 6′ in height.
+- You will need to bring with you at least one Reel with a minimum of 150′ of line on it, and a minimum of one SMB that is around 6′ in height.
 Serious wreck dives typically require multiple reels, spools, and SMB’s, however I have a few different types of reels, spools, and SMB’s for you to try.
 Bring everything you already own, but don’t buy a bunch of new reels and SMB’s.